 You have the right to expect that our staff will always treat you and your visitors with kindness and respect.
 And vice versa – our staff has the right to carry out their work without fear of verbal, physical and racial harassment or abuse.
 At any incident of unacceptable behaviour, we will take appropriate action.

 Departure from the Centre

 Here are some tips about what to do when you leave our Centre.
 After your examination and testing are completed, a doctor will discuss the outcome with you and you will also receive a discharge letter.
 The findings of the examination will be forwarded to your personal physician.

-When you are done with the examinations, please leave the room on the day of your departure until 12:00 and wait for your discharge papers in the reception on the ground floor, (if the papers haven not been delivered to you yet).
-In the event that your planned examinations or tests are not completed by 12:00 o’clock, you may stay in the room and follow the instructions of the staff.
+When you are done with the examinations, please leave the room and wait for your discharge papers in the reception on the ground floor (if the papers haven not been delivered to you yet).

 On the day you are discharged, you can usually expect to go home early in the afternoon.
 However, when on the day of departure your examinations are scheduled at a later time, the time of your discharge from the Centre will be moved to the late afternoon hours.
 In case of compliance with medical criteria and the criteria of distance, as well as at the request of your physician, we can provide you with an organized transport by ambulance.

 The doctor at the Centre who conducted the examination will write to your personal (general) physician and explain the findings about your medical condition based on the examination results (diagnosis).
 If you prefer that your personal physician is not informed about your diagnosis, please contact the head nurse, or the nurse who is in charge of your care.